RGerboth/hashtag-tracker/README.md

 # Summary
-I considered doing this excercise in a simpler method using in-memory storage and perhaps some flat-file storage.
-I decided in the end that since I would never write an API using that approach I would use my go-to base API setup.
+I considered doing this excercise in a simpler method using in-memory storage and perhaps some flat-file storage, but decided in the end that since I would never write an API using that approach I would use my go-to base API setup.
 This basic API has been the cornerstone of every production API I've built from scratch going as far back as Spire Digital and as recently as the late-summer of 2024.
+The actual logic of this application is very simple.

 In the past three years I have built three APIs with this basic sutructure, although two of them had GraphQL (as well as REST) interfaces so the file structure relfected the Resolver/Typedef naming typical to that pattern.

 Utilizing PostgreSQL also made detecting and rejecting duiplicates simpler and more robust.
 All of these APIs that use PostgreSQL also include Sequelize.
 I like to use an ORM for enhanced modeling, migration support, abstract query language and database portability.

 Stubbed in are Passport for authentication and jest for testing.
-Due to the time constraints of this build those are not full built out.
+Due to the time constraints of this build those are not fully built out.

 This simple API took about 4 hours to complete over two days.